-This HPT axis is a series of 3 organs which all communicate with one another and help your body determine how much thyroid hormone needs to be released from your thyroid gland.
+This HPT axis is a series of 3 organs that all communicate with one another and help your body determine how much thyroid hormone needs to be released from your thyroid gland.

-It senses for changes in your stress levels, the values of other hormones circulating in your bloodstream, nutritional status and so on.
+It senses changes in your stress levels, the values of other hormones circulating in your bloodstream, nutritional status, and so on.